texmiller/cholla_climate_IPM/README.md

 * The climate data are processed and analyzed here: https://github.com/texmiller/cholla_climate_IPM/blob/master/climate_data_processing.Rmd
 * The climate-demography modeling is coded here: https://github.com/texmiller/cholla_climate_IPM/blob/master/cholla_climate_demography.R
 * Source functions for the IPM are written here: https://github.com/texmiller/cholla_climate_IPM/blob/master/cholla_climate_IPM_SOURCE.R
-* The IPM is implemented and manuscript-version figures are created here:
+* The IPM is implemented and manuscript-version figures are created here: https://github.com/texmiller/cholla_climate_IPM/blob/master/cholla_climate_IPM_ANALYSIS.R
 * The published manuscript may be recompiled from: https://github.com/texmiller/cholla_climate_IPM/blob/master/Manuscript/Czachura_climate_demography_JEcology_ACCEPTED.Rnw
-* All scripts linked above read in data files or model statements that are stored in this repo
+* All scripts linked above read in data files or model statements that are stored in this repo.
+JAGS model output are saved so that they need not be re-run to run the scripts and compile the manuscript.
 * Please reach out to me (tom.miller@rice.edu) with questions.